.png)

 6:00 PM TO 8:00 PM

-Welcome Function - invitation only
+Welcome Function - note this an invitation only event

-Waipuna Hotel and Conference Centre, Promenade Room
+Waipuna Hotel and Conference Centre,

 Join us as we kick off the start of the symposium.